 - a seasonal latitudinal bias that depends on sun and galactic noise contamination and possibly on other instrumental drifts considered here periodic over one year.
-In CCI+SSS v3, this correction is applied only on SMOS data but on other sensors in version 4.
+From CCI+SSS v4, this correction is applied not only on SMOS data but on other sensors.